 When your blood pressure is measured, your arm should be at the level of your heart, and the blood pressure cuff should be sized appropriately for your arm.
 If the cuff just barely fits around your arm or pops off once it is in place, it may be too small, and you are likely to get a falsely elevated reading.
 Two readings are often sufficient at a medical visit, but at times, a reading taken at the end of the visit is most accurate because you are more relaxed.

 It’s a good idea to write down your blood pressure readings taken at the doctor’s office, both for your own information, and to show to any other health-care providers you may see.
 This helps your health-care providers coordinate their care and see whether the measurements they’re getting are typical for you.
-It’s also important to discuss your blood pressure goal with the various members of your health-care team to be sure you’re all shooting for the goal established for people who have diabetes, 130/80 mm Hg.
+It’s also important to discuss your blood pressure goal with the various members of your health-care team to be sure you’re all shooting for the goal established for people who have diabetes, less than 140/80 mm Hg.
 If you find that different members of your team have different goals in mind, you may need to take the lead in letting everyone know what your goal is.

 Measuring your blood pressure at home is also very valuable, especially during periods of medication adjustments.
 Home blood pressure monitors typically cost about $40 to $60, and they are well worth the investment.
 Wrist monitors may not be as reliable as those that have a cuff that wraps around the upper arm.
 If you use a home blood pressure monitor, you should bring it to your doctor appointments periodically to be sure it is accurate.
 A good time to monitor at home is in the morning before you take any medicines.
 Early morning is when blood pressure tends to be highest and when the effects of some drugs are wearing off.
 It is also the highest risk period for stroke and heart attack.